Fergie plays down future talk, insisting no offer is on the table currently

 He added: “The players have been brilliant.
 I have to thank them for their efforts.
 No one gave us a chance (of making the play-offs) when I came back and we’ve produced some really good results and performances.

 “We’ve put a smile back on the faces of the fans, not in this match, I get it, but we’ve played with a real identity and quality.
-Unfortunately, there’s not another team in this league like that with this sort of atmosphere that we just couldn’t control.
+Unfortunately, there’s not another team in this league like Sheffield Wednesday with this sort of atmosphere that we just couldn’t control.

 “It hurts, it really hurts but I have to thank the players.

 “The fans have been great since I came back too.
 They’ve appreciated what we’ve tried to do and again they were great tonight.
 I feel for them.
 I could hear them at 3-0 and I‘m thinking just get us over the line and they kept us going at that stage.
-It was intimidating and we just couldn’t get over the line.”
+It was intimidating, but we just couldn’t get over the line.”